Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Experiments

-\textbf{Key observations:} (1) In the 10-class setting (Table~\ref{tab:malleability}), MLP-Attn shows 6--9$\times$ higher flip rates than 2L-ReLU across all perturbation types.
-FGSM produces the highest MLP-Attn flip rates, while PGD yields the largest ratio on MNIST ($8.8\times$).
-(2) In the binary setting (Table~\ref{tab:malleability_binary}), the attention advantage persists on MNIST ($3$--$4.9\times$) but vanishes on CIFAR-10 (${\approx}\,1\times$), consistent with the spectral amplification result (Theorem~\ref{thm:cubic_conditioning}): binary CIFAR-10 has lower $\kappa(\mathbf{G})$, reducing the cubic conditioning effect.
+\textbf{Key observations:} (1) In the 10-class setting, MLP-Attn shows 6--9$\times$ higher flip rates than 2L-ReLU across all perturbation types; PGD yields the largest ratio on MNIST ($8.8\times$).
+(2) In the binary setting, the advantage persists on MNIST ($3$--$4.9\times$) but vanishes on CIFAR-10 (${\approx}\,1\times$), consistent with Theorem~\ref{thm:cubic_conditioning} (Appendix~\ref{app:binary_cifar}).

 Figure~\ref{fig:malleability_analysis} visualizes these patterns across perturbation types and intervention strategies.